Baptism of an infant begins the faith journey of the child within the Christian community.

 In our Parish

-- Baptisms are celebrated every second and fourth Saturday at 9.30am at the Cathedral
+- Baptisms are celebrated on a Saturday at 9.30am at the Cathedral

 - Baptisms are celebrated every third Sunday at 10.00 am at St Patricks Church